abhilashkk1857/Subscription-Tracker-Backend-application/README.md

 # Subscription-Tracker-Backend-application
-An backend application using Node , Express and MongoDB
+A backend application using Node , Express and MongoDB

+first the essentials are setup. like dependecies and others